seankross/book/manuscript/preface.md

 appreciate if readers pointed out any errata by
 [pull request](https://github.com/seankross/book/compare) or by [submitting an issue](https://github.com/seankross/book/issues/new).
-This book has a [community wiki](https://github.com/seankross/book/wiki) where readers are welcome to make edits and submit contributions.
+This book has a [community wiki](https://github.com/seankross/book/wiki) that readers are welcome to edit and contribute to.